kur0h3i/kur0h3i/README.md

 <h1 align="center">I'm Pedro Perez Montero</h1>
-<h3 align="center">Innovative Software Engineer with a Passion for Web Development</h3>
+<h3 align="center">Innovative Software Engineer with a Passion The Cibersecurity</h3>
 <p align="center">
   I'm a dedicated software engineer with a strong focus on developing high-quality, scalable web applications.
 With a solid foundation in computer science and hands-on experience with modern frameworks, I enjoy tackling complex problems and creating user-friendly solutions.
 </p>